 The first of the series in March 2020 discussed ‘The Future of aid: towards global public investment’ (GPI) identifying how GPI can help frame a conversation of a changing shift in global development financing.
 The report can be accessed here.

-A second virtual dialogue will be hosted on Thursday 30 April 2020 and will examine how financing for the COVID-19 pandemic could inform discussions on the future of aid.
-A draft programme can be accessed here.
+A second dialogue in April 2020 debated: Crisis and Opportunity – How the COVID-19 moment will catalyse change in the aid sector and examined how financing for the COVID-19 pandemic could inform discussions on the future of aid.
+The report can be accessed here.

-In a changed and still rapidly changing global landscape, there is much debate on the future of concessional international public finance for development.
-From the threat of climate chaos to the opportunities of the SDG agenda, what are the appropriate objectives for global public funding to support human progress and global public goods?
+Context: The series has been based on the context of a changed and still rapidly changing global landscape, of which the pandemic is just one part.
+There is much debate on the future of concessional international public finance for development.
+From the threat of climate chaos to the opportunities of the SDG agenda the series set out to address what are the appropriate objectives for global public funding to support human progress and global public goods?
 Looking ahead, how might the need for aid and aid-like finance change over the next 50 years?
 What needs to evolve?
 What do the various actors need to contribute?

 - How far has the SDG agenda broadened development cooperation objectives beyond a focus on poverty (which was at the heart of the MDG era)